platformsh-examples/platformsh-example-java-tomcat-maven/README.md

 There are many ways in which you can deploy and run Java applications on platform.sh, here we propose a simple topology that allows you to have quick and safe deployments.

-The actual project is located in the `app` directory with `app/pom.xml` describing your Maven build.
+The actual project is located in the `app/` directory with `app/pom.xml` describing your Maven build.
-This app is responsible for the build and compile phase (look at the `build` hook in `/app/.platform.app.yaml`).
-Its `deploy` hook takes the built artifcats and deployes them to the second application which runs a standard tomcat instance.
+This app is responsible for the build and compile phase (look at the `build` hook in `app/.platform.app.yaml`).
+Its `deploy` hook takes the built artifcats and deploys them to the second application which runs a standard tomcat instance.

-Platform.sh only redeploys apps that have something changed, as such , every time you `git push` only the deployer app gets redeployed.
+Platform.sh only redeploys applications that have something changed, as such, every time you `git push` only the app gets redeployed, not tomcat.

 And as always, you can create new branches which will create a dedicated ephemeral staging for each branch.